 - fibrous cords (seen as white parallel vertical lines) that run between the groups of fat lobules.
 These fibrous cords hold down the fat lobules and connect them to the underlying muscle and the dermis that sits above the adipose layer (represented by the light pink layer in this diagram).

 Everyone has this same structure of fat lobules interspersed between fibrous cords in their adipose layer.
-But some peoples’ fat lobules protrude upwards more than other people's, and this is what causes cellulite.
+But some people's fibrous cords allow their’ fat lobules to protrude upwards more than other people's, and this is what causes cellulite.

 Can you cure cellulite?
 No, but you can make your skin look better so the cellulite is less noticeable.